Prince Abubakar Audu University

 Professor S.K.
-Okwute (Professor of Chemistry) was the pioneer Vice Chancellor (2000-2005) and currently back to University of Abuja.
+Okwute (Professor of Chemistry) was the pioneer Vice Chancellor (2000–2005).
 Professor F.S.
 Idachaba (OFR), Professor of Agric-Economics, took over between 2005 and 2008 and then retired to work in his foundation (F.S.
 Idachaba Foundation for Research and Scholarship) before his death.
 Professor I. Isah (Professor of Chemical Pathology), from Ahmadu Bello University, Zaria, took over in October 2008, he was succeeded by Prof. Mohammed Abdulkadir from Ado Bayero University.
 The incumbent Vice Chancellor is Professor Marietu Tenuche.